bayfrontmedia/bones-service-rbac/docs/events.md

 An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) instance representing the user and the tenant ID are passed as parameters.
 - `rbac.tenant.user.created`: Executed on creation of a [tenant user](models/tenantusers.md).
 An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) instance representing the created tenant user is passed as a parameter.
+- `rbac.user.verified`: Executed when a [user is verified](models/users.md#verify).
+The user's email is passed as a parameter.
 - `rbac.tenant.user.updated`: Executed when a [tenant user](models/tenantusers.md) is updated.
 An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) instance representing the updated resource, an `OrmResource` representing the pre-updated resource, and an array representing the updated fields are passed as parameters.
+- `rbac.user.password.updated`: Executed when a [user's password](models/users.md) is updated.
+An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) representing the updated user is passed as a parameter.
 - `rbac.tenant.user.deleted`: Executed when a [tenant user](models/tenantusers.md) is deleted.
 An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) instance representing the pre-deleted resource is passed as a parameter.